latenitefilms/KeyframeToolbox/docs/how-to-use.md

 ---

-## Using the reset button and the graph menu
+## Using the graph menu

-Next to each graph's name are some buttons and a menu that enables some advanced features.
+Each grpah has a menu that enables some advanced features.

 ![](/static/opacity-graph-menu.png)

-- **Each property graph can be reset** using the reset button next to its name.
-- **`SHIFT`-click any graph's reset button** to reset all graphs at once.
-- Three toggle buttons, discussed earlier, control the size of each graph.
 - The graph menu can be accessed by the menu to the right of the toggle buttons, or by right-clicking on the graph.
 - Many of these menu options are context-sensitive.
 If you select one or more keyframes, those keyframes will be affected.
 If no keyframes are selected, the entire graph is affected.
 - When a single keyframe is selected, use `Clone Value from Previous Keyframe` or `Clone Value from Next Keyframe` to simulate a Hold keyframe.